 Today you may see the Black Necked Cranes which should be in residence for your visit.
-It can be worthwhile arranging to go to see them before breakfast as they awake and before they fly off to their feeding grounds for the day.
+It can be worthwhile arranging to go to see them before breakfact as they awake and arranging to go to see them before breakfast as they awake and before they fly off to their feeding grounds for the day.
 Speak to your guide about this.
 After seeing the cranes you will drive up to visit the Information Centre where you will find much interesting background information about the cranes.